-- If you can offer respect to your ex-partner, imagine your relationship is now more akin to a business partnership, it will help to diffuse conflict.
+- If you can offer respect to your ex-partner, imagine your relationship is now more akin to a business partnership, it will help diffuse conflict.
 Healthy breakups include negotiation and compromise.

 - Do not assume they may be happy if you meet someone new.
-Ensure that they know that you will continue to have special time just with them.
-This will help any rivalries that may emerge between your children and a new partner.
+Ensure that they know that you will continue to have special play connected time with them.
+Consequently, rivalries between your new partner and children may soften.

 - They may be upset, angry or anxious at this time; however, they can be helped to manage the ups and downs; they can readjust healthily within two years of separation.

-- If appropriate, give your child time to settle with the idea and try not to change their home, school rapidly or if a spouse moves out too rapidly. sometimes parents want to avoid the anger that leaving ensues but it really helps to talk it through prior to leaving.
+- If appropriate, give your child time to settle with the idea and try not to change their home or school rapidly or if a spouse moves out too rapidly.
+Sometimes parents want to avoid the anger that ensues, if they move out quickly, but it helps to talk it through before leaving.

 - Try not to make any further changes in the subsequent two years.
 This will give them time to readjust.

 - So keep talking to your ex-partner if you can, even if it means doing it via email; it can take the sting away from face-to-face contact.
 If you want to stay connected with your child, write them letters.
 Do not blame the other parent.

 If you are struggling, I offer support for parents going through the transition; however, I do not provide court assessments; I like to give a space for children that is safe and neutral.
 For support, contact me for a consultation.